 This is very concerning because this means that the drugs you are taking to prevent cancer from recurring may not actually be working.

 Have you heard of the microbiome?
 This term is all the rage these days.
-It refers to the entirety of the gut microbes that live in our body, and also all of the genes that these microbes carry.
+It refers to the entirety of the gut microbes that live in our Healthy Body, and also all of the genes that these microbes carry.
 These bacteria and their genes are the subjects of intense focus lately, and researchers are finding that they directly impact our health, and can contribute to heart disease, autoimmune diseases and even cancer.

 Let’s go back to estrogen for a second.
-When our ovaries or other organs produce estrogen, it gets detoxified by the liver, and then a large amount of that detoxified estrogen gets sent to the gut where it ideally leaves our body via our bowel movements.
+When our ovaries or other organs produce estrogen, it gets detoxified by the liver, and then a large amount of that detoxified estrogen gets sent to the gut where it ideally leaves our Healthy Body via our bowel movements.
 But researchers have shown that there are a number of different types of bacteria that can actually re-activate that estrogen, and that estrogen can then go back into our bloodstream where it has the potential to stimulate breast cancer cells again.

-A comprehensive stool analysis can test for the types of bacteria that we know can re-activate estrogen back into our body.
+A comprehensive stool analysis can test for the types of bacteria that we know can re-activate estrogen back into our Healthy Body.
 This is absolutely critical for a woman with estrogen positive breast cancer, because, for some women, the estrogen-blocking drugs they are taking will not work on this type of re-activated estrogen.

 Estrogen detoxification has lots of little steps like that.
 But sometimes, if one step isn’t working properly, it can create a molecule that is capable of damaging DNA, and thus causing cancer.
 The fancy name for these molecules are called depurinating adducts (in case you want to Google it).
 It would be like if after the glass bottles are broken, the machine started spitting bits of broken glass all over the factory.